Open Water Course

 How can you start learning now?

-Stop by the store or give us a call to get you sign up with the Advanced Open Water diver course learn about seven of the most popular Adventures Dives – including the required Deep and Underwater Navigation Adventure Dives, plus Boat, Night, Peak Performance Buoyancy, Underwater Naturalist and Wreck Adventure Dives.
-You study at your own pace through an easy to use, interactive program.
+Stop by the store or give us a call to get you signed up with the Advanced Open Water diver course, learn about five of the most popular Adventure Dives – including the required Deep and Underwater Navigation Adventure Dives, plus you can choose from others like Boat, Night, Perfect Buoyancy, Search & Recovery, Wreck Adventure Dives, and many more.
+You study at your own pace through an easy-to-use, interactive program.
 You also have access to an online version of the Adventures in Diving manual and can complete sections for other Adventure Dives as directed by your Instructor.

-You can also choose to read the Adventures in Diving manual and watch the Adventures in Diving video (a book and DVD package).
-Stop the store to enroll in the course, get your materials and start learning.
-One of our staffed professionals will meet with you to schedule knowledge review sessions along with your Adventure Dives.
+Visit the store to enroll in the course, obtain your materials, and begin learning.
+One of our staff professionals will meet with you to schedule knowledge review sessions along with your Adventure Dives.

 What scuba gear will you use?

-Beyond using basic scuba equipment, you’ll need a compass and dive knife or dive tool.
-You’ll also use specialized gear depending on the Adventure Dives you choose.
-For example, you’d obviously use a dry suit for the Dry Suit Adventure Dive or a sidemount configuration during the Sidemount Adventure Dive.
-One of our staffed professionals will explain the equipment that you need and may suggest additional gear, such as dive light for night diving or lift bag for search and recovery diving.
+In addition to basic scuba equipment, you’ll need a compass, a signal marker buoy (SMB), a whistle, and a dive knife or dive tool.
+Depending on the Adventure Dives you choose, you may also require specialized gear.
+For instance, an underwater dive light is necessary for the Night Adventure Dive, while an underwater camera is essential for the Photo & Video Adventure Dive.
+One of our staff professionals will explain the required equipment and may suggest additional gear, such as a dive light for night diving or a lift bag for search and recovery dives.

-Visit the store to learn more about the gear you will need to start your adventures in the Advanced Open Water Diver course.
+Visit the store to learn more about the gear you will need to embark on your adventures in the Advanced Open Water Diver course.

 Who should take this course?

-The Enriched Air Diver course is the most popular specialty scuba course.
-Why?
-Because scuba diving with enriched air nitrox gives you more no decompression time, especially on repetitive scuba dives.
-If staying down longer and getting back in the water sooner sounds appealing, then don’t hesitate to become an enriched air diver.
+The Enriched Air Diver (Nitrox) course is the most popular specialty scuba diving course.
+Why is it so popular?
+Diving with enriched air nitrox allows for longer no-decompression time, especially during repetitive dives.
+If the idea of staying underwater longer and getting back in the water sooner sounds appealing to you, don’t hesitate to become an enriched air diver.

-If you’re a Open Water Diver who is at least 12 years old, you can enroll in the Enriched Air Diver Specialty course.
-Note that in some regions the minimum age is older than 12.
+If you are an Open Water Diver who is at least 12 years old, you can enroll in the Enriched Air Diver (Nitrox) Specialty course.
+Please note that in some regions, the minimum age requirement may be higher than 12.

 What will you learn?